PhilipYip1988/python-tutorials/collection_datatypes/readme.md

 #     - __ixor__(self, other, /)                       : Implements in-place symmetric difference operation (`^=`).
 ```

 A `dict` is a `MutableMapping` where each element is an item.
 An *item* has a *key*, which is usually an immutable instance usually in the form of a `str` instance that maps to a *value* which is an `object`.
 The ability to change items or add/remove keys is fundamental to the utility of a `dict` and therefore the `dict` has no `builtins` immutable counterpart.
-A `Mapping` is a child class of the abstract base class `Collection` and the `dict` therefore has collection like properties, where each element is an item.
-A `Mapping` is not a `Sequence` and although it is ordered by insertion order, it has no numeric index.
-In a `Mapping` the data model method `__getitem__` is redefined to use the key to retrieve the value.
-The directory of a `dict` can be examined:

 ```python
 In [11]: dir(dict)